AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 the products have poor descriptions

-there’s a lack of comparative content
+there’s no comparative content

 there’s no information about advantages

-external sources describe the brand only superficially
+external sources describe the brand only on the surface

 the AI doesn’t see a clear reason to recommend the brand